uriel0byte/Cybersecurity-Writeups/LetsDefend-Investigations/SOC282_DeceptiveMailDetected.md

 ![Terminal history — discovery commands](./Screenshots/image_1780812218299_0.png)

-**C2 connection:** At `13:00:39`, one second after `Coffee.exe` executed, the host connected to `37.120.233[.]226` on port 3451 over TCP.
+**C2 connection:** At `13:00:39`, one second after `Coffee.exe` executed, the host connected to `37.120.233[.]226`.
 This is the confirmed C2 address.
 The connection was established before the discovery commands even ran, meaning the malware phoned home immediately on execution.

 ![Network actions — C2 connection at 37.120.233.226](./Screenshots/image_1780812535579_0.png)